TBooker/PositiveSelection_uSFS/README.md

 ~/bin/build/slim -d selStrength=1000 -d pA=0.001  -d REP=$SLURM_ARRAY_TASK_ID ~/projects/def-whitlock/booker/uSFS_positiveSelection/configs/single_class.slim
 ~/bin/build/slim -d selStrength=1000 -d pA=0.0001  -d REP=$SLURM_ARRAY_TASK_ID ~/projects/def-whitlock/booker/uSFS_positiveSelection/configs/single_class.slim
 ```
 I specify the variable parameters for SLiM at the command line (i.e. selStrength and pA), and run 2000 replicates for each parameter set.
+There are seven simulated genes in each dataset, representing a genome with 14,000 protein-coding genes.
+The method I used to analsyse the uSFS (```polyDFE```), and other methods such as ```DFE-alpha``` assume that sites are independant.
+We know that that is biologically incorrect, selection at linked sites is probably ubiquitous and affects the SFS for all sites in the genome.
+However, to my knowledge, there is currently no likelihood function for the expected SFS under the combined effects of direct selection, selection at linked sites, historical population size variation and polarization error that could be used to analyse

 With the resulting datafiles, I collated the substitutions and variable sites into a uSFS for simulated synonymous and nonsynonymous sites.
 I then collated the resulting uSFS data and bootstrapped using the following command: